madhavkarri/-CarND-TrafficSignClassifier-P3/MadhavKarri_CarNDP3_Writeup.md

 # **Self-Driving Car Engineer Nanodegree**
-# **Project2: Advanced Lane Finding**
+# **Project3: Build a Traffic Sign Recognition Classifier**

 ## MK

-The goals/steps for this project are:
+Overview

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+---
-* Apply a distortion correction to raw images.
+In this project, use deep neural networks and convolutional neural networks to classify traffic signs.
+Train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+Use the trained model to predict and classify German traffic sign images from the web.

-* Use color transforms, gradients, etc., to create a thresholded binary image.
+The Project
-* Apply a perspective transform to rectify binary image ("birds-eye view").
+---
-* Detect lane pixels (using histogram peaks) and polynomial fit to find the lane boundary.
+The goals/steps for this project:
-* Implement margin/band search based on curve fits from previous frame.
+* Load the German Traffic Sign data set
-* Determine the curvature of the lane and vehicle position with respect to center.
+* Explore, summarize, and visualize the data set
-* Warp the detected lane boundaries back onto the original image.
+* Design, train, and test a neural network model architecture
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+* Use neural network model to make predictions on new German Traffic Sign images from the web
-* Make a pipeline to implement the above set of steps on all of the frames from the video.
+* Analyze the softmax probabilities of the new images
-* Reflect on your work in a written report
+* Summarize and reflect on your work in a written report

 ---